 \subsection{Coal Mining Industry}

-The Mining Code of 1892 allowed private companies to have mining concessions, which accelerated the installation of modern technologies in mines and the development of Japan's mining sector.
-For instance, winding engines were installed in the coal and copper mines in the 1890s, and the flame-smelting process was adopted in gold and silver mines in the 1900s \citep[pp.220--221]{Ishii1991}.
-Before the First World War (WWI), the coal industry had developed as an export labor-intensive industry.
-However, WWI increased the average wage rates of miners, which reduced the comparative advantage of the Japanese coal industry.
+The Mining Code of 1892 allowed private companies to have mining concessions, accelerating the installation of modern technologies in mines and the development of Japan's mining sector.
+Winding engines were installed in coal and copper mines in the 1890s, and the flame-smelting process was adopted in gold and silver mines in the 1900s \citep[pp.~220--221]{Ishii1991}.
+Before the First World War (WWI), however, the Japanese coal industry had developed as a labor-intensive export industry.
+Then, the outbreak of WWI increased miners' average wage rates, reducing the coal industry's comparative advantage.
 Figure~\ref{fig:ts_coal} illustrates the development of the coal industry and shows the negative shock in the early 1920s.
-This motivated coal mining firms to reduce the number of miners as well as adopt new extraction machines to improve firm productivity.\footnote{See \citet[pp.~387--393]{sumiya1968} for details on the adoption process of these machines.} Mining firms also reallocate resources to relatively productive mines to improve their average productivity.
-Consequently, average labor productivity in the coal mining sector increased from the 1920s, particularly in the 1930s \citep{Okazaki:2021}.\footnote{Generally, during the interwar period, the mine and manufacturing industries experienced steady capital investments, including investments in production facilities and machines, and public investments \citep[pp.138--143]{Nakamura1971}.
-Consequently, the relative contribution of manufacturing and mining, which provided energy and resources to manufacturing, was the largest at 42-51\% among all sectors during this period \citep[p.90]{Minami1994}.} Figure~\ref{fig:ts_coal} shows that total coal production increased during the interwar period.\footnote{As the moderate decline in the early 1930s confirmed, the effect of the depression was not substantial compared to that in other countries.
+This motivated coal mining firms to reduce the number of miners and adopt new extraction machines to improve productivity.\footnote{See \citet[pp.~387--393]{sumiya1968} for details on the machinery adoption process.} Mining firms reallocated resources to relatively productive mines to improve their average productivity.
+Consequently, average labor productivity in the coal mining sector increased from the 1920s, particularly in the 1930s \citep{Okazaki:2021}.\footnote{Generally, during the interwar period, the mining and manufacturing industries experienced steady capital investment, particularly in production facilities and machines, and public investments \citep[pp.~138--143]{Nakamura1971}.
+Consequently, the relative contribution of manufacturing and mining, which provided energy and resources to manufacturing, was the largest at 42-51\% among all economic sectors during this period \citep[p.90]{Minami1994}.} Figure~\ref{fig:ts_coal} shows that total coal production increased during the interwar period.\footnote{As the moderate decline in the early 1930s confirmed, the effect of the depression was not substantial compared to that in other countries.
 For details, see Online Appendix~\ref{sec:seca_gd}.}